ohsu-comp-bio/funnel/website/content/docs/compute/aws-batch.md

 Flags:
       --ComputeEnv.InstanceTypes strings     The instances types that may be launched.
 You can also choose optimal to pick instance types on the fly that match the demand of your job queues. (default [optimal])
+      --ComputeEnv.ImageId string            The Amazon Machine Image (AMI) ID used for instances launched in the compute environment.
+By default, uses the latest Amazon ECS-optimized AMI.
       --ComputeEnv.MaxVCPUs int              The maximum number of EC2 vCPUs that an environment can reach. (default 256) --ComputeEnv.MinVCPUs int              The minimum number of EC2 vCPUs that an environment should maintain. (default 0) --ComputeEnv.SecurityGroupIds strings  The EC2 security groups that are associated with instances launched in the compute environment.
 If none are specified all security groups will be used.